geekpradd/mp3-tag-editor/README.md

 ##About

 This Script uses GrooveShark for the Song Information.
 It uses  EyeD3,  JSON, urllib2, os and sys python modules.
+Works with Python 2.x Only.
+Version 2.7.8 recomendded

 ###To-Do